Infinity Nikki

 Infinity Nikki is a free-to-play action-adventure game with dress-up elements developed and published by Papergames (with publishing outside mainland China under Infold Games), which released for Android, iOS, PlayStation 5, and Microsoft Windows on 5 December 2024.
+MacOS version on 23 April 2026.
 It is the fifth installment in the Nikki series and a sequel to Shining Nikki.
 The game features open world exploration, platforming, and puzzle-solving.

-Set in the world of Miraland, players accompany Nikki and her feline companion, Momo, on a quest to rescue a mystical god of wishes.
+Set in the world of Miraland, players accompany Nikki and her feline companion, Momo, on a quest to find the legendary Miracle Outfits.
 Different outfits grant abilities for navigating diverse environments and solving challenges.

 Gameplay

 Infinity Nikki features "Stylist Duels", where players select outfits based on attributes such as Sweet, Fresh, Elegant, Sexy, and Cool to compete against opponents.
 Specific attire enables gliding or shrinking to access otherwise unreachable areas.
 There are also other ability outfits players can wear to trigger skills such as grooming, fishing, and catching bugs.
 It employs gacha elements, allowing players to acquire clothing items and accessories using in-game currency or microtransactions.
 The gacha system includes a pity mechanism, guaranteeing a 5-star item after a predetermined number of draws.

 Since the 1.5 update, Infinity Nikki allows co-op gameplay for two people.